5 Days in Paris Itinerary – Ultimate Paris Travel Guide

 Being a nature lover, my favorite part was the gardens.
 The weather was absolutely beautiful as swans swam around the fountains.

 As you walk down to the garden, in the distance, you can canoe around the pond.
-By the canoes, you can also rent bikes which were a lifesaver if you want to make good time around the Palace.
+You can also rent bikes by the canoes, which are a lifesaver if you want to make good time around the Palace.

 You pay by the hour, and they come with a lock.
-This helped us see a lot of the property and give us a nice breeze on a rather hot day.
+This helped us see a lot of the property and gave us a nice breeze on a rather hot day.

 We recently visited the Biltmore Estate (the largest Estate in the USA), and let me tell you, Versailles blows the Biltmore out of the water!